 James Foley is a children's author and illustrator.
-His books include In The Lion, The Amity Kids Adventures, The Last Viking, The Last Viking Returns and My Dead Bunny.
+His books include the S.Tinker graphic novel series, In the Lion, The Amity Kids Adventures, The Last Viking, The Last Viking Returns and My Dead Bunny.

-James is an ambassador for Books In Homes and Room to Read Australia, and the Regional Advisor for SCBWI Australia West.
+James is an ambassador for Books in Homes and Room to Read Australia, and the Regional Advisor for SCBWI Australia West.
 His interests include comics, film, psychology, science, history (anything nerdy and geeky really), as well as yoga and social justice.